aabaza97/twitterCloneWebEngineering/README.md

 -----

 ## 📍 `/tweet`
-This endpoint is responsible for loading a single tweet.
+This endpoint is responsible for fetching a single tweet's data.

 #### HTTP Request Method:
 -  `GET Request`